Ghulam Murtaza Raheem Khar

 Malik Ghulam Murtaza Raheem Khar is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 He was born on 19 September 1977 in Muzaffargarh and belongs to landlord Khar family.

 He graduated in 1997 from University of the Punjab and has a BA degree.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-253 (Muzaffargarh-III) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-253 (Muzaffargarh-III) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.